White Label Penetration Testing

 Many MSP’s have found that getting into cyber security isn’t as easy as offering free trials.
 Pentesting is a great ‘land and expand’ strategy to offering cyber security products to your customers.

 White Label Pentest Process

 Penetration tests require project managers who know the insides and outs of pentesting.
-Our dedicated PM helps ensure your customers experience a smooth project.
+Our dedicated PM helps ensure a smooth pentesting process for you & your customers.

-We put our findings into a report with your branding.
-The report includes executive summaries, technical findings, and remediation steps.
+After testing is completed, the final deliverable is put together utilizing your branding.
+The whitelabeled report includes executive summaries, prioritized technical findings, and remediation steps.